softwaremill/ox/doc/fork-join.md

 ## Unsupervised scopes

-An unsupervised scope can be created using `scoped`.
-Any forks started within are unsupervised.
-This is considered an advanced feature, and should be used with caution.
+An unsupervised scope can be created using `unsupervised`.
+Within such scopes, only `forkUnsupervised` and `forkCancellable` forks can be started.

-Such a scope ends, once the code block passed to `scoped` completes.
+Such a scope ends, once the code block passed to `unsupervised` completes.
 Then, all running forks are cancelled.
-Still, the scope completes (that is, the `scoped` block returns) only once all forks have completed.
+Still, the scope completes (that is, the `unsupervised` block returns) only once all forks have completed.

 Fork failures aren't handled in any special way, and can be inspected using the `Fork.join()` method.